Largs Academy

-Largs Academy is a Scottish secondary school, opened in August 1970, serving the towns of Largs, Fairlie, Skelmorlie and the island of Cumbrae, as well as taking placement requests from across Scotland, from places such as West Kilbride, Beith and Renfrewshire.
+Largs Academy is an 11–18 secondary school in Largs, North Ayrshire, Scotland, which opened in August 1970.
+It serves the towns of Largs, Fairlie, Skelmorlie and the island of Cumbrae, as well as taking placement requests from across Scotland, from places such as West Kilbride, Beith and Renfrewshire.
 As of March 2017, Largs Academy was in the top 30 schools for Higher Results in Scotland, sitting at number 27.